theoliveboiii/pong-lwjgl/README.md

 # pong-lwjgl
-I made aa bad version of pong with lwjgl
+I made a bad version of pong with lwjgl